Achronite/node-red-contrib-energenie-ener314rt/README.md

 0.3.6|02 Feb 20|Added compile error to README.
 Removed console.log for eTRV Rx (left in by mistake).
 0.3.7|09 Feb 20|Fixed raw tx node for v0.3.x
 0.3.8|01 Mar 20|Fixed passing of switchNum into OOK node.
 Fixed node.status showing ERROR for OOK node when there is a message in Rx buffer.
 Added support for payload.state and payload.unit as alternative parameters in OOK node.
 README updates
-0.3.9|TBD|Readme updates, including success tests for 3 more devices from AdamCMC.
+0.4.0|TBD|Added new C&M node that immediately sends commands (designed for MIHO069 Thermostat).
+Added MIHO069 thermostat params.
+Added support for UNKNOWN commands (this assumes a uint as datatype for .data).
+Updated Energenie device names.
+Renamed old C&M node to be 'Smart Plug+'.
+Readme updates, including success tests for 3 more devices from AdamCMC.

 ## Dependencies